February 2022 | Nextworks | Last Revised June 2023

 From any computer on a network behind SecurityEdge, try the following.

 Hmm, how did that resolve?!?!
 Comcast hijacked the DNS.
-So good luck using your own DNS from your firewall or AD server.
+So good luck using your own DNS from your firewall, or from an external cybersecurity DNS vendor.

 September 2022 Update #1